 - Aransas County

 - Galveston County

 - Nueces County

 - Willacy County

 While neither flood insurance nor windstorm coverage is necessarily mandatory, homes living in flood zones with government-backed loans are required to carry flood insurance.
-Homeowners insurance is also not mandatory by law but your lender may make it a condition and term of your mortgage.
-Either way, hurricane insurance is a great way to stay protected against rain, wind, and storm surges and without it, your home can be left exposed.
+Homeowners insurance is also not mandatory by law, but your lender may make it a condition and term of your mortgage.
+Either way, hurricane insurance is a great way to stay protected against rain, wind, and storm surges; without it, your home can be exposed.

 TGS Insurance helps homeowners protect against perils for less.
 We believe great coverage doesn’t mean you have to overpay.
-The average TGS Insurance client pays only $528 per year compared to the average Texan who pays $634 per year for their flood insurance coverage.
-By comparison shopping insurance rates among 35+ top-rated insurance providers and even against government policies offered by TWIA and FEMA, we can provide you with the best coverage for your home all available at the lowest price on the market.
+The average TGS Insurance client pays only $528 per year compared to the average Texan, who pays $634 per year for flood insurance coverage.
+By comparing shopping insurance rates among 35+ top-rated insurance providers and even against government policies offered by TWIA and FEMA, we can provide you with the best coverage for your home available at the lowest price on the market.

 It takes 30 days for a flood insurance policy to go into effect.
 Insurance providers will also cease to write windstorm policies while a named storm is in the Gulf of Mexico.
-What this means is that homeowners are wise to act now instead of waiting until it is too late and facing a storm and the aftermath alone.
+This means that homeowners are wise to act now instead of waiting until it is too late and facing a storm and the aftermath alone.